-I like spicy foods, it's something I grew up with.
+I like spicy foods.
+It's something I grew up with.
 Not so hot that my tongue goes numb and I can't taste what I'm eating, but zippy, spicy and flavourful.
 I'm also a big fan of lacto-fermentation, especially in the summer when fresh, local produce is abundant here in Ontario.
 I'll often buy more than I need immediately so I can preserve some for the winter months.
 Simply freezing, dehydrating or lacto-fermenting are all great ways to save fruits & veggies for the winter when local produce is not readily available.

 Pepper sauce (hot sauce) is a staple in just about every Caribbean household and I think everyone in my family has a different way of making theirs that was likely handed down from their parents or grandparents.
 Many are vinegar based with a variety of add-ins: fresh lime, mustard, spices, vinegar, herbs.
 Each one has a slightly different texture and flavour, and they all add some zip to a meal.
 I probably have 2 or 3 bottles in my cupboard right now!

 I've never made a traditional hot sauce, I just get bottles from my mom, but one year she grew so many peppers in her garden that we all had way too many and I had to figure out what to do with them.
-I dehydrated some, froze some and made a few batches of fermented homemade pepper sauce.
+I dehydrated some, froze some and made a few batches of homemade fermented pepper sauce.

 What is lacto-fermentation?

 I learned about lacto-fermentation when I was studying nutrition several years ago, and of course had to try it.
-There's a lot of know about the processes behind lacto-fermentation, and it can get a bit scienc-y.
-In short, the bacteria (Lactobacillus) present on the surface of all plants that converts sugars into lactic acid, which is a natural preservative.
+There's a lot to know about the processes behind lacto-fermentation, and it can get a bit scienc-y.
+In short, the bacteria (Lactobacillus) present on the surface of all plants converts sugars into lactic acid, which is a natural preservative.

 What are the benefits of lacto-fermentation?